kowyo/matlab-progress-bar/README.md

 ## Usage

-put the `progressbar.m` file in your MATLAB path, and use it like this:
+Please ensure that the `progressbar.m` file is located within your MATLAB path.
+The following is an example demonstrating its usage:

 ```matlab
 for i = 1:100